 The athletics program is open to all Middle and Upper School students and features a "no cut" policy with the exception of varsity-level teams.
 Student athletes, teams, and coaches have been honored nationally and statewide as state champions, All-Americans, coaches of the year, and players of the year, and have received all-state and district honors.

 Community service is a key component of Catlin Gabel culture.
-Upper School students are required to donate 15 hours a year of community service, Middle School students take part in a monthly service program, and students in all grades participate in class service projects.
+Upper School students are required to take part in a yearlong community service project, Middle School students take part in a monthly service program, and students in all grades participate in class service projects.

 Annual budget: $18 million